 If browser notifications were blocked when SmarterMail requested permission, you must manually adjust your browser settings in order to allow these alerts.
-Please review your browser documentation for more information on enabling browser notifications per site or review the steps for some common browsers below.
+Please review your browser documentation for more information on enabling browser notifications as it will be the most current.
+However, we have provided some quick instructions for various popular browsers, below.

 NOTE: Many modern browsers prohibit notifications from insecure sites.
 This means that SmarterMail notifications will only be sent if the site is secured with SSL/TLS and a visitor is accessing a connection over HTTPS.